-Choose the path you want to keep operating.
+Choose the deployment path

 - multi-tenant mode